CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 To configure the IP address for the sFlow agent, configure one of the following in the `/etc/hsflowd.conf` file (following the recommendations in the {{<exlink url="https://sflow.net/host-sflow-linux-config.php" text="sFlow documentation">}}):

 - The agent CIDR.
 For example, `agent.cidr = 10.0.0.0/8`.
 The IP address must fall within this range.
 - The agent interface.
-For example, if the agent is using eth0, select the IP address associated with this interface.
+For example, if the agent is using eth0, select the IP address for this interface.

-To check which agent IP is selected, run this command:
+To check the agent IP, run this command:

 ```
 cumulus@switch:~$ grep agentIP /etc/hsflowd.auto